bareos/bareos/docs/manuals/source/IntroductionAndTutorial/InstallingBareos.rst

 The following code snippets are shell scripts that can be used as orientation how to download the package repositories and install bareos.
 The release version number for **bareos** and the corresponding Linux distribution have to be updated for your needs, respectively.

 **See** https://download.bareos.org/bareos/release/ **for applicable releases and distributions.**
+See :ref:`section-UniversalLinuxClient` if your distribution is not present.

 Install on RedHat based Linux Distributions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~